 Parameter Summary

-μ_R -1.59 (-1.68; -1.48)
+$\mu_R$ -1.51 (-1.62; -1.41)

-μ_q -0.41 (-0.5; -0.32)
+$\mu_g$ -0.36 (-0.44; -0.29)

-Table 3.1: Summaries of time-independent parameters in terms of posterior median and lower and upper limits of the 95% credible interval.
+Table 3.1: Summaries of time-independent parameters in terms of posterior median and, in brackets, the lower and upper limits of the 95% credible interval.

 Figure 3.1 summarises the recruitment biomass and adult biomass growth random effects, in terms of posterior vs. prior estimates.
 In terms of the recruitment random effects, the data are clearly informative across all years - even when the aerial survey data are missing.
 That is because the three lowest years of CPUE (2006-2008) cannot be explained by low biomass growth alone and are partially attributed to low recruitment from the incoming juveniles.
 This links with the observed low age 0 recruitments from 1999-2002 in the OM and in other data sources.
-Adult biomass growth random effects are also well informed by the data, except for the last three years (2012-2014) where they basically line up with the prior.
-This is because 2012 is the last year of CPUE so 2011 would be the last data-informed estimate of these effects.
-That is not to say that we have no data on the adult biomass in these years, as the aerial survey in year y influences the adult biomass dynamics in year y + 1 - given these data are up to and including 2013 we clearly have information on B{2014} .
+When interpreting how the recruitment terms in the MP model relate to the aerial survey remember always to subtract one year from the model terms to link them to the survey (the model terms represent the biomass recruiting into the long-line fleets and are linked to the cohorts seen in the aerial survey the year before).
+We see that the posterior estimates for the recruitment random effects fall outside the prior 95% ile for both 2015 and 2017 (with the missing year in 2016 shrunk towards the mean as one would expect).
+Adult biomass growth random effects are also well informed by the data, except for the last three years (2014-2016) where they basically line up with the prior.
+This is because 2015 is the last year of CPUE so 2014 would be the last data-informed estimate of these effects.
+That is not to say that we have no data on the adult biomass in these years, as the aerial survey in year y influences the adult biomass dynamics in year y + 1 - given these data are up to and including 2016 we clearly have information on $B{2017}$ .
 The recruitment biomass, adult biomass and adult biomass growth dynamics can be seen in Figure 3.2.